Akash-ghosh-123/BERT_models_v1/README.md

 Running the code
 ========================================
-The code can be run in Google Colab with GPU runtime.
+The code can be run with pytorch and CUDA enabled.

  .sent and .pointer files: The .sent files contain the sentences and the corresponding locations of entities and triples.